bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-delete.md

 >
 > Who can execute the method: any user

-The method `crm.activity.delete` removes a deal.
+The method `crm.activity.delete` deletes a deal.

 ## Parameters